What does it feel like when ribs are broken? Changes in the area of the rib injury

 • electrophoresis with novocaine;

-• early activation - in case of rib fractures, it is necessary to start breathing exercises no later than 5 days from the onset of the disease;
+• early activation - in case of rib fractures, it is necessary to begin breathing exercises no later than 5 days from the onset of the disease;

 • expectorants, mucolytics to facilitate sputum discharge.

-Surgical treatment is performed with an open fracture of the ribs and associated injuries internal organs.
-After the administration of an anesthetic drug, debridement wounds, removal of nonviable fragments devoid of periosteum, suturing of the defect.
+Surgical treatment is performed for open rib fractures and associated injuries internal organs.
+After administration of the anesthetic drug, debridement wounds, removal of non-viable fragments lacking periosteum, suturing the defect.
 An antibiotic may be prescribed to prevent microbial complications.
 Good to know - .

-A floating fracture is an injury in which, due to 2 lines of fracture, part of the bone loses its connection with the rest of the rib and is held only by the periosteum.
-On inhalation, the dropped out rectangular area sinks into the chest, and on exhalation it is pushed out.
-This serious look damage, accompanied by respiratory and cardiovascular complications.
-Treatment is carried out in a hospital.
+A floating fracture is an injury in which, due to 2 fracture lines, part of the bone loses its connection with the rest of the rib and is held together only by the periosteum.
+When you inhale, the prolapsed rectangular section sinks into the chest, and when you exhale, it is pushed out.
+This serious look damage accompanied by respiratory and cardiovascular complications.
+Treatment is carried out in a hospital setting.

-1. a plastic splint that softens at a temperature of 40° and is modeled on the body of the victim, it is sutured to the chest wall, captures the floating section of the rib and puts it into operation on a par with undamaged elements;
+1. a plastic splint, which softens at a temperature of 40° and is modeled on the victim’s body, it is sutured to the chest wall, captures the floating portion of the rib and includes it in work along with intact elements;

 Dream